htaylight/google-classroom-downloader/README.md

    ```sh
    python3 download.py
    ```

    ![Running](Screenshots/27.png)

-3. **Follow the prompts:**
+3. **Follow the on-screen prompts:**

+   - The script will guide you through selecting the source (Google Classroom or Google Drive).
-   - The script will open a browser window for authentication.
-And follow the steps as shown in pictures below.
+   - It will open a browser window for authentication if needed.
      ![Authentication1](Screenshots/28.png)
      ![Authentication2](Screenshots/29.png)
      ![Authentication3](Screenshots/30.png)
      ![Authentication4](Screenshots/31.png)
      ![Authentication5](Screenshots/32.png)

-   - Choose the course you want to download by entering the corresponding number.
+   - Choose the course or enter the Google Drive link/ID when prompted.
+You can enter comma-separated course numbers or drive links for multiple downloads.
      ![Choose the Course](Screenshots/34.png)

    - The script will download the materials and save them in the `Downloads` folder.

+### Option 2: Command-Line Mode

+**Use Command-Line Arguments:**

+   - **Download All Courses from Google Classroom:**

+     ```sh
+     python3 download.py -c all
+     ```

+   - **Download Specific Courses by Index:**

+     ```sh
+     python3 download.py -c 1,3,5
+     ```

+   - **Download Specific Files/Folders from Google Drive:**

+     ```sh
+     python3 download.py -d "https://drive.google.com/drive/folders/your-folder-id"
+     ```

+   - **Download Multiple Files/Folders from Google Drive(add comma-separated-links):**

+     ```sh
+     python3 download.py -d "https://drive.google.com/drive/folders/your-folder-id,https://drive.google.com/drive/folders/your-folder-id"
+     ```

 ## Changing Account

-- If you want to use the script for other Google account, you do not need to set up Google Cloud Console again, just delete `token.pickle` file and run the script, when a browser opens, authenticate with your desired Google account as shown in the above steps.
+- To use the script with a different Google account, simply delete the `token.pickle` file and run the script again.
+When a browser window opens, authenticate with the desired Google account.

 ## Troubleshooting

 - **Authentication Issues:**
   - If you encounter issues during authentication, delete the `token.pickle` file and try again.
-  - Make sure your `credentials.json` file is correctly placed in the specified directory.
+  - Ensure your `credentials.json` file is correctly placed in the specified directory.

 - **File Download Issues:**
   - Ensure you have a stable internet connection.
-  - Check for any permission issues on the download directory.
+  - Check for any permission issues in the download directory.

 ---